Operation Barras: Capture of the Royal Irish patrol

 On 29 August, Fordham demanded proof that the captive soldiers were still alive, and Kallay brought with him to that day's meeting the two officers from the group—Marshall, the company commander, and Captain John Laverty, the regimental signals officer.
 During the meeting, Laverty shook hands with Fordham and covertly passed him a sketch map of Gberi Bana which detailed the layout of the village and the building in which the soldiers were being held.

 Two days later, on 31 August, five of the eleven hostages were released in exchange for a satellite telephone and medical supplies.
 The OC of the captured soldiers had originally decided to release the youngest first, but this was changed to the married men last minute.
-However, out of the married men the West Side Boys wanted two of them to remain due to their signals experience.
+Out of the married men the West Side Boys wanted two of them to remain due to their signals experience.
 The released soldiers included the Sergeant Major, two corporals and two rangers.
 The West Side Boys told the British negotiators that the remaining captured soldiers which included the OC, a Captain, a Sergeant, a Lance Corporal and two Rangers that they would not be released until the gang's remaining demands were met.
 The released soldiers were flown for debriefing to RFA Sir Percivale, of the Royal Fleet Auxiliary, off the coast.

 After the release of the soldiers, the West Side Boys' spokesman, the self-styled "Colonel Cambodia", used the satellite telephone to contact the British Broadcasting Corporation (BBC) for a lengthy interview in which they outlined a series of demands, including a re-negotiation of the Lomé Peace Accord and the release of prisoners held by the Sierra Leone authorities.
 The BBC had prior warning from the Foreign Office that the interview would take place.
 "Colonel Cambodia" quickly depleted the batteries in the telephone, but his call to the BBC enabled specialists from the Royal Corps of Signals to determine the exact position of the telephone.